It’s bubbly time!

 (Jean-François Ey importer of Mas Pere Cava with Dorothy J. Gaiter)

 11. Prosecco.
 Everyone loves Prosecco, and why not?
 If you’re having 20 over sometime soon, you can buy enough for everyone and not have to mortgage the house just as interest rates are rising.
 The problem is that too many taste the same to us: pleasant, but interchangeable.
+To improve your odds, it's a good idea to look for “Prosecco Superiore DOCG” on the label.
 We especially liked Drusian ($16 or so).
 We wrote: “It was dry and clean, with good acidity and just enough weight to make it real, like an agricultural product, grown in the soil.”

 10. Italian sparkler that’s not Prosecco.
 You obviously shouldn’t serve, or take to someone’s home, a bubbly just because it will surprise and impress your wine-loving friend, but … if you were going to do that, we have just the thing: a wine from the Alta Langa region of Piedmont.
 If you’ve never heard of this, there’s a reason.
 It’s a fairly new classification.
 It only produces around 50,000 cases a year and the wines, crafted like Champagne, are only made in good years, from Chardonnay and Pinot Noir, and are always vintage.
 They taste classy, with real personality.
 Enrico Serafino is a good name to look for.
 We especially loved its rosé ($27), which we called “a food sparkler, with Red Delicious apple-juiciness, lemon and chalk.
 Great acidity and surprisingly muscular.”
 We also liked its Brut ($25), which we called “a serious wine showing a lot of skill.
 Excellent.”